-MMIC holds surface rights in the area of the Chapada Mine, which incorporates substantially all of the locations of buildings, fixed installations, waste dumps, and tailing disposal facilities in the current mine plan.
-Lundin Mining is of the opinion that it can acquire the right to dispose of waste rock and tailings on additional surface property (including in the tailings dam self-rescue zone), if and when required.
+The Company (via MMIC) holds all of the surface rights in the area of the Chapada Mine and Saúva project, which incorporates all of the proposed locations of buildings, fixed installations, waste dumps, and tailings disposal in the current mine plan.
+The land ownership is registered with the Registrar of Real Estate in Mara Rosa, Goiás.

-Chapada is not subject to any rights, agreements or encumbrances which could adversely affect the value of the property or Lundin Mining's ownership interest.
-Gold production from Suruca is subject to a 2% NSR payable by MMIC to Sandstorm.
+Chapada is not subject to any rights, agreements, or encumbrances which could adversely affect the value of the property or theCompany's ownership interest.
+Gold production from the Suruca deposit is subject to a two percent NSR royalty payable to Sandstorm.